diefenbach/django-lfc/docs/user/manage/page.rst

 **Add a portlet**

-To add a portlet, select the kind of portlet and click the ``Add Portlet``-button Fill in ``position``, ``slot``, ``title`` and the specific portlet data and click the ``Save Portlet``-button.
+To add a portlet, select the kind of portlet and click the ``Add Portlet``-button.
+Fill in ``position``, ``slot``, ``title`` and the specific portlet data and click the ``Save Portlet``-button.